 Packaged chili seasonings are not always gluten-free.
 Wheat is sometimes added as an anti-caking agent in order to extend the shelf life and prevent the seasonings from sticking.

 Yes, this recipe works well in the slow cooker.
 Skip the oil, and brown the beef in a skillet over medium heat until cooked through.
 Drain excess fat if needed.
 Transfer the cooked beef and remaining ingredients to the slow cooker

-Cover and cook on LOW for 6-8 hours or HIGH for 3-4 hours or until sweet potatoes are tender
+Cover and cook on LOW HEAT for 6-8 hours or HIGH HEAT for 3-4 hours or until sweet potatoes are tender.

 This chili can be made a day or two in advance and stored in the refrigerator.
 The flavors enhance over time, and you can reheat the chili on the stovetop or microwave.